Flat-Rate Credit Card Processing: The Complete Guide For Merchants

 Also known as flat-fee credit card processing, this payment processing model can be cost effective for some businesses, mostly new and very small ones.

-Flat-rate credit card processing removes the unpredictability and complexity that can come with other pricing models.
-Below, we’ll take a closer look at what flat-rate credit card processing is, how it works, and the pros and cons of the model.
+Also called “flat-fee credit card processing,” flat-rate processing removes the unpredictability and complexity that can come with other pricing models.
+Below, we’ll take a closer look at what flat-rate credit card processing is, how it works, the pros and cons of the model, and whether it’s a good fit for your type of business.

 What Is Flat-Rate Credit Card Processing?

-Flat-rate credit card processing is a payment model that combines interchange fees and processor markups into a consistent, standardized fee for all transactions of its type.
+Flat-rate credit card processing is a payment model that combines interchange fees and other processing fees into a consistent, standardized fee for all transactions of the same type.

 How Does Flat-Fee Credit Card Processing Work?

-Flat-rate processing essentially combines the interchange fees charged by the networks (such as Visa and Mastercard) with the markup charged by your payment processor and presents it as a simple transaction fee that might look something like these:
+Flat-rate processing essentially combines all the fees associated with payment processing and charges only a simplified transaction fee that might look something like these:

 - 2.6% + $0.10 for card-present transactions